chinzhening/capstone-project/report/main.typ

     )
   ] <plain-monte-carlo-results>

-  As $N$ increases, the estimate $hat(v)$ converges to the true option price $v = 1.6237$, and the standard error decreases to zero, this demonstrates the consistency of the Monte Carlo estimate.], [*Asian Call Option.* Consider the problem of estimating the price of a discretely monitored Asian call option described in @option-examples with $k = 60$ and $T = 1$.
+  As $N$ increases, the estimate $hat(v)$ converges to the true option price $v = 1.6237$, and the standard error decreases to zero, this demonstrates the consistency of the Monte Carlo estimator.], [*Asian Call Option.* Consider the problem of estimating the price of a discretely monitored Asian call option described in @option-examples with $K = 60$ and $T = 1$.
 Assuming the parameters
-  $ S_0 = 50, r = 0.05, sigma = 0.2 $
+  $ S_0 = 50, quad r = 0.05, quad sigma = 0.2 $
-  and monitoring at $m = 100$ equally spaced time points, we estimate the option price using the plain Monte Carlo method for various sample sizes $N$.
+  and monitoring at $m = 100$ equally spaced time points $t_i = i T\/m$, $i = 1, ..., m$.
+  We estimate the option price using the plain Monte Carlo method for various sample sizes $N$.
 The results are summarised in @asian-monte-carlo-results.
+As observed in the European call option, the S.E. decreases as the sample size $N$ increases.
   #figure(
     caption: [Asian Call Option: Plain Monte Carlo Estimate vs Sample Size], )[